aiki-extension/Aiki-Extension.github.io/README.md

 <h1><img src="aiki-logo.png" style="width:120px; margin-right: 0.5em"/>Aiki - The Browser Extension</h1>

+**Aiki** is a martial arts principle that allows a practitioner to redirect an opponent’s power back against themselves.

+Aiki is also a browser extension that considers social media (and other time-wasting websites) as the oponent that needs to be fought back against.

+Aiki is also our reserarch project that aims to investigate whether we can help an internet user take advantage of their habits of visiting time-wasting web sites and consider the (often involuntary) impulses of visiting the said websites as a reminder for doing something useful, e.g. learning Danish or getting better at programming in Python.
+What is useful for each user, it is up to them to decide.

 ## Aiki @ CHI 2023

 A new paper about Aiki at CHI'23: [**Challenges and Opportunities of Using Redirection of Activity for Self-Regulation Online**](../docs/assets/papers/Aiki-CHI23.pdf)